 It’s always fascinating to find out about your town or suburb’s history.
 The City of Swan has an interesting and unique background, which is all encompassed in our Local History Collection.

-Housed on the first floor of the Midland Public Library, the Collection includes a large number of books, newspapers, reports, photographs, maps and oral history tapes and transcripts – all relating to the City of Swan.
-The Collection represents a fascinating and comprehensive source of information about the people, buildings, events and places covering the City's early settlement days to the present.
+Housed on the first floor of the Midland Public Library, the collection includes a large number of books, newspapers, reports, photographs, maps and oral history recordings and transcripts – all relating to the City of Swan.
+The collection represents a fascinating and comprehensive source of information about the people, buildings, events and places covering the City’s early settlement days to the present.